ganeti/ganeti/doc/design-shared-storage-redundancy.rst

 -------------------------------

 - ``hail`` will compute and rank possible allocations as usual.
-However, before returing a choice it will filter out allocations that are not N+1 redundant.
+However, before returning a choice it will filter out allocations that are not N+1 redundant.

 - Normal ``gnt-cluster verify`` will not be changed; in particular,